EraX-AI/viColQwen/papers/paper-dualmodal.md

 *   **Scaling Effects:** Investigating how the proposed methodology performs when applied to larger foundation models.
 *   **Modality Expansion:** Exploring the potential integration of additional modalities (e.g., audio, video) into the unified embedding space using similar principles.
 *   **Application Studies:** Examining the practical benefits of the proposed embeddings in downstream applications such as multimodal retrieval systems and document understanding platforms.
-*   **Architectural Refinements:** Further research into attention mechanisms and loss formulations to enhance representation quality.
+*   **Architectural Refinements:** Further research into attention mechanisms, projection head designs, and loss formulations to enhance representation quality.
 *   **Adaptive Prefix Inference:** Developing mechanisms that could automatically infer the most appropriate prefix during inference time based on input characteristics, potentially offering task-optimized embeddings without requiring explicit user specification.
 *   **Theoretical Analysis:** Deeper mathematical analysis of how different loss functions shape the embedding space geometry and how prefix-guided conditioning mediates between potentially conflicting geometric constraints.
+*   **Projection Architecture Optimization:** Investigating optimal depth, width, and activation functions for the projection head to balance expressivity with computational efficiency.

 We hope that the principles and methodologies proposed in this work contribute to the ongoing conversation about efficient, versatile multimodal representations, particularly for complex inputs that span multiple modalities.